 Picture the most valuable gemstone.
 Many will imagine a stunning brilliant-cut diamond.
 Others will imagine popular precious gemstones, like rubies or sapphires.
 Some only focus on carat size.
-But the list of most expensive gemstones may surprise you.
+But the list of the most expensive gemstones may surprise you.

 What is a gemstone?
 It’s any mineral that’s valued for its beauty and market value.
 But not all precious gemstones are expensive.